-The following Commercial guidance note Produced in partnership with Paul Jordan and Jacky Morris of Bristows LLP provides comprehensive and up to date legal information covering:
+The following TMT guidance note Produced in partnership with Paul Jordan and Jacky Morris of Bristows LLP provides comprehensive and up to date legal information covering:

 This Practice Note is intended for reference when considering the inclusion of a product or service in a television or radio programme in return for consideration.